salafemder/salafemder/README.md

 # Howdy!
 I’m Aden

-- 👋: I am a self-taught programmer with a focus on website development
+- 👋 I am a self-taught programmer with a focus on website development
 - Currently learning and working with javascript and node.js
-- 🩷Passionate about keeping the web accessible
+- 🩷 Passionate about accessibility, responsive design, and an open web!

 <!---